Samuel Davies (clergyman): Voyage to Great Britain

 After his return from Great Britain, Davies's prominence in Virginia grew during the French and Indian War.
-Governor Dinwiddie declared Davies to be the colony's best recruiter, as he implored men to do their part "to secure the inestimable blessings of liberty.".
+Lieutenant Governor Dinwiddie declared Davies to be the colony's best recruiter, as he implored men to do their part "to secure the inestimable blessings of liberty.".

 In 1759, four years after Davies returned from his British fundraising tour, the College's trustees called on him again, this time asking him to become the school's fourth president.
 Davies initially declined their offer, thinking that trustee Samuel Finley was better qualified.
 Eventually Davies accepted the job, and succeeded Jonathan Edwards, who had died just six weeks after his inauguration.
 David Cowell, a Princeton trustee who had served as acting president of the college from 1757-1758, conducted the negotiations that led to Davies accepting the position.
 Davies held Cowell in high regard, saying that he performed his duties with a great deal of "zeal, diligence and alacrity."